near-mezze/mezze-tech-tutorial/tutorials/lottery.md

 Wait wut?

 Ok, So let's review how a lottery works.
 People buy tickets hoping the numbers they pick match those from the drawing.
-The drawing happens and either no one wins the pot, or someone wins the pot, or a few people win the pot.
+The drawing happens, and either no one wins the pot, someone wins the pot, or a few people win the pot.
 Then what?

 Well, if one or more people win the pot then there is no pot to win.
 So, the drawing needs to be reset.
 That's what that error message is saying: